reyesgo/cybersec-project-docs/README.md

 ### Objectives

-- Enumerated, exploited, and escalated privileges on a vulnerable virtual machine.
+- Enumerated, exploited, and escalated privileges through vulnerable network services(WebDAV) on a virtual machine.
 - Recorded penetration testing actions using an ELK server.
 - Analyzed logs to determine attack techniques.
 - Created a diagram of the network.
 - Summarized Red and Blue team findings in an assessment report.
 - Proposed hardening and mitigation strategies.

-### Skills Used
+### Skills/Tools Used

+- Linux
+- Nmap
+- dirb
+- Hydra
+- John the Ripper
+- Metasploit
+- curl
+- MSVenom
+- ELK
+  - Elasticsearch
+  - Logstash
+  - Kibana
+  - Filebeat
+  - Packetbeat
--
+  - Metricbeat

 ## Project 3 - Red vs Blue Part 2/Network Forensics

 ### Description

-The project was divided into 2 activities:

-Activity 1: Red vs Blue part 2

-Activity 2: Network Forensics
+This project is a continuation of Project 2.
+As the Red Team, I attacked a different vulnerable virtual machine within the same environment to gain root access to the machine to capture flags.
+AS the Blue team, I implemented mitigation strategies proposed in the previous project in the form of alerts before performing the Red Team objectives to see dashboard alerts in real-time, in addition.
+I used Wireshark to capture and analyze live traffic to detect several suspicious activities on the virtual network.

 ### Objectives

 Red vs Blue team Objectives

 - Configured alerts proposed in Kibana from Project 2.
-- Enumerated, exploited, and escalated prvileges on a vulnerable wordpress virtual machine.
+- Enumerated, exploited, and escalated privileges through a vulnerable web server using WordpPress on a virtual machine.
 - Captured flags on the victim machine.
-- Created and submitted offensive red team analysis report.
+- Created and submitted an offensive red team analysis report.
-- Created and submitted defensive blue team analysis report.
+- Created and submitted a defensive blue team analysis report.

 Network Forensics Objectives